 In-camera stores, you can find alcohol-based cleaning solutions that can easily clean smudges and fingerprints from your lens without any streaks on the lens.
 But one thing to keep in mind – Never use too much liquid on the lens.
 One or two drops are sufficient.

 Wipe lens in a circular motion with a cleaning tissue to remove marks.
 Don’t apply fluid to the lens directly.
 Instead, apply to tissue.

 If you don’t want to use any external liquid to your lens, you can breathe on your lens and wipe it with a soft cloth.

 Lens cleaning tissues are fragile paper to clean delicate lenses without scratching them.
 Lens cleaning tissues are softer than normal face cleaning tissues.
 Always go for lens cleaning tissues to clean your lens.
 Do not use normal tissue papers for this purpose, which might damage your lens.

 4) Cleaning Cloth

 Camera stores sell different types of blowers.
 They are good to clean your camera, but you have to be very careful when cleaning inside the camera.
 Blowers can be really helpful to clean the camera body.
-Squeeze blower before you use it to remove any dust in it.
+Squeeze the blower before you use it to remove any dust in it.

 7) Silica Gel

 Silica gel sachet is good to remove any unwanted moisture in your camera bag.
-Put them into the bottom of your bag and they will draw any extra moisture from your bag.
+Put them into the bottom of your bag, and they will draw any extra moisture from your bag.
 Remember to change the silica sachet periodically.

 You can buy all these gears in a single kit.
 So you don’t have to buy them individually.
 Ask your camera store for full lens and camera cleaning kits.
 They are not costly.
 You can buy a full cleaning kit for a few dollars.
-Always remember that camera lens is delicate.
+Always remember that the camera lens is delicate.